 The next thing to optimize is the H1 tag.

-Each and every page of your website (including the homepage), needs to have one (and only one) H1 tag.
+Each page of your website (including the homepage) needs to have one (and only one) H1 tag.

-The H1 tag is normally at the top of the page and most themes are configured to display the page title enclosed in h1 tags.
+The H1 tag is usually at the top of the page, and most themes are configured to display the page title enclosed in h1 tags.

-If you have a choice for setting the H1 tag for the homepage make sure that you also include some related keywords.
+If you have a choice for setting the H1 tag for the homepage, ensure that you also include some related keywords.

 How to check your homepage H1 tag